 The Ramayan consists of 24,000 verses in seven sections (kāṇḍas) and 500 cantos (sargas), and tells the history of Ram (an avatar of Bhagwan Vishnu), whose dharmpatni Sita is abducted by Ravan, the king of Lanka.
 Incidentally the first letter of every 1000 verses (total 24) make the Gayatri mantra.
 The Ramayan most beautifully explores human values and the concept of Dharma.

-- Young brother of Ram, Lakshman is an incarnation of Sheshnaag or Adi Shesha.
+Young brother of Ram, Lakshman is an incarnation of Sheshnag or Adi Shesha.
 He also accompanied Bhagwan Vishnu as elder brother BalRam in the eighth incarnation of Bhagwan Vishnu, Shree Krishna.

-- The Ramayan is the historical compilation of incidents that occurred at the end of Tretayug.
+The Ramayan is the historical compilation of incidents that occurred at the end of Tretayug.
 It is the most read epic among Hindus.
 The Ramayan is not only the history of Ram but also cover life incidences of Laxman, Bharat and Hanuman.
-We can’t forget Sita, Urmila, Vibheeshana alongwith Kaikeyi and Manthra.
+Some aspects of Maa Sita, Urmila, Vibheeshana alongwith Kaikeyi and Manthra are also covered.

 Bal Kand – Ram’s boyhood.

 Ayodhya Kand – Ram’s life in Ayodhya until his banishment.

 Aranya Kand – Ram’s life in the forest and Sita’s abduction by Ravan.